 The over-insertion lip may also prevent the M3 magazines from being used with certain magazine carries.
 It could cause to fail to fully seat and engage the mag pouches retention devices.

 So the question stands: is one objectively better than the other?

 Magazines are just another firearms accessory in many ways.
-Like any firearms, accessory to find the best one you have to factor in your situation, your weapon, your gear, and more.
+Like any accessory, to find the best one, you have to factor in your situation, your weapon, your gear, and more.

 I have piles of both Gen 2 and Gen 3 PMAGs and never really noticed a difference.